DMacMakes/dmacdocs/content/en/torrens/aac202/week4/index.md

 * self critical
 * super driven

-The only way I can start you guys along that path is leading you into the right kind of focussed, hard work to get better, fast.
-Right now, that's not happening.
+The only way I can get you guys there is by directing your focussed, hard work.
+Right now, that's not happening enough.

 ### How We'll Get Productive